Guys-in-Pants/guysinpants.com/README.md

 ## Development

-First you `npm install`
+Install the correct version of Node with `nvm install`.

+Then install all dependencies with `pnpm install`.

-Then you `npm run dev` and visit `http://localhost:6969`.
+And the site can be spun up locally by running `pnpm run dev` and visiting `http://localhost:6969`.

 Then you do some work.

-When you are ready for prime time, you can just submit a PR to this repo and it will be deployed once it's accepted.
+When you are ready for prime time, submit a PR to this repo and it will be deployed once it's accepted.

-If you want to build your own version, just run `npm run build` and then I'd recommend deploying with `now`.
+If you want to build your own version, just run `npm run build` and then I'd recommend deploying with `vercel`.